2017-18 Undergraduate and Graduate Catalogs

 If a seat becomes available in the class, the first eligible student on the waitlist will be automatically enrolled in the course.
 An email notification will be sent to the student’s Minot State University email account stating the course has been added to the student’s schedule.
 The student is responsible for monitoring his/her study list and complying with all add/drop policies once enrolled.
 Students who no longer want to wait for an opening in a course must drop themselves from the waitlist through Campus Connection.

-The last day to add to a waitlist is the fourth class day of a regular (16-week) session in fall/spring semester.
-A student may be moved from the waitlist to “enrolled” status through the sixth day of a regular (16-week) session in fall/spring semester.
-Waitlists will not be available for Eight Week 2 courses after the sixth day of the regular (16-week) session.
+The last day to add to a waitlist is the fourth calendar day of a regular (16-week) session in fall/spring semester and the first calendar day for a term 1 or term 2 session (8-week).
+A student may be moved from the waitlist to “enrolled” status through the tenth calendar day of a regular (16-week) session in fall/spring semester and the fourth calendar day of a term 1 or term 2 session (8-week).

 A student will be dropped from multiple waitlists if he/she is on the waitlist for multiple sections of the same course and is successfully enrolled in one of the sections.
 A student will not be added to a course off a waitlist if he/she is already enrolled in an available section of the same course.
 A Petition to Add form cannot be used to be added to a waitlist.

-Students drop courses online according to specific published deadlines.
+Students are able to drop courses online according to specific published deadlines.
 All but the last course can be dropped via Campus Connection.
 (See “Withdrawal from the University” for procedures on withdrawing from all courses.)

 For a standard 16-week semester, the last day to drop a course without a record is the 10th calendar day in the fall term and the 11th calendar day in the spring term.
 The last day to drop courses or withdraw from the institution is the last business day of the 12th week of the term.
 Add, drop, and withdrawal dates for summer terms or other sessions not 16-weeks in length shall be proportionate to the standard 16-week term.